 - Alumni having completed undergraduate and/or graduate degrees and certificate holders are eligible, as are double majors and recognized minors.

 - Collaborative teams are eligible if one or more CVPA alumni have a key creative role in the project.

 - Current Mason staff are eligible, even if they are currently enrolled in a degree program, as long as they have also completed an undergraduate degree, graduate degree, or certificate at Mason.

 Recipients may receive up to $5,000 in commissioning funds, to be used at the artist’s discretion to cover project-related expenses, including but not limited to artist fees, licensing fees, equipment rental/purchase, and travel expenses.
 In addition, recipients will receive venue, production, and marketing support for a public presentation of the work.

 - Proposals should be for an original new work in any art form, suitable for performance, exhibition, or screening in a Mason venue or Mason-run online platform.
-Size/length/duration/magnitude/content are at the artist’s discretion, however feasibility of the project in relation to the project budget will be considered.
-Potential CVPA venues include Mason’s traditional theater spaces, galleries, and cinemas, but proposals for non-traditional venues will also be considered.
+Size/length/duration/magnitude/content are at the artist’s discretion, however the project's feasibility in relation to the project budget will be considered.
+Potential CVPA venues include Mason's traditional theater spaces, galleries, and cinemas, but proposals for non-traditional venues will also be considered.

-The online application includes a project summary, list of the creative team, discussion of career impact of these funds, budget, and work samples.
+Additionally, the online application includes a project summary, list of the creative team, discussion of career impact budget, and work samples.
 Be sure to access the application via the link above for more details about each of these sections before writing your application.